igor-garin/bgtraining/README.md

 ## Description
 The app will help you train your delusion generator.
 The description of the exercises is taken from Philip Bogachev's book "Pickup.
 Seduction Tutorial (RMES 2.0)"
 This project is written in Java and uses the Gradle build system.
-It provides a comprehensive solution for background training tasks on Android devices.

 ## Installation
 To install BGTraining, clone the repository and import the project into Android Studio: